leeclarke/SampleProject/src/main/groovy/org/meadowhawk/util/crypto/readme.md

 While I can't simplify encryption much, I hope to make it more approachable to accomplish the simple task of encrypting a file using a password by walking you though the process.
 And as usual, when it comes to code, nothing teaches better then well... ```code```.

+## The tldr
+* Sample code can be grabbed [from My GitHub](https://github.com/leeclarke/SampleProject/tree/master/src/main/groovy/org/meadowhawk/util/crypto)
+* [EncryptionUtil](./EncryptionUtil.groovy) uses a password to create an AES Key for Symmetric encryptionof an InputStream
+* Bouncy Castle was used for Encryption, it works great and easier to work with then the java libs imho.
+* Check out the Spock test to see how to use [EncryptionUtilSpec](/./src/test/groovy/org/meadowhawk/util/crypto/EncryptionUtilSpec.groovyEncryptionUtilSpec.groovy)
+* Code as is, no warranty, do what ya want with it!
+* Stay encrypted folks!

 ## Turning a Password Into a Key
-I'll start off with the [EncryptionUtil]() class.
+I'll start off with the [EncryptionUtil](./EncryptionUtil.groovy) class.
 Quick note:  This is written in Groovy but for the most part you can add semicolons and rename to groovy.

 ### Create a key from your password